-In addition, the CGA continues to fund its own scholarship program.
-The program was established in the 1980s with one scholarship on offer to the son or daughter of a Grammarian.
+In addition, the CGA continues to fund its own scholarships.
+These were established in the 1980s with one scholarship on offer to the son or daughter of a Grammarian.
 This year, three scholarships supporting Grammarian families are being funded by the Association.

 Our reunion program has taken us far this year, with our first Brisbane reunion for several years on 12 March at the fabulous Donna Chang restaurant in the CBD.
 It was wonderful to reconnect with our Queensland Grammarians; the night being enjoyed by a broad group of alumni from differing backgrounds and generations.
 We also held our first event since 2013 in Kuala Lumpur and reconnected with lost alumni in the region.

 In May we celebrated the founding of Caulfield Grammar School with our APS colleagues and eminent members of our community at our annual Founder’s Day Dinner.
 The dinner served as a reunion function for the Classes of 1964, 1969 and 1974 and was held at Wheelers Hill Campus.